-Seismology has been a ubiquitous tool for determining subsurface Earth structure and learning about various dynamic sources, including earthquakes and nuclear explosions [standard seismology REFLay and Wallace 1995; Stein and Wysession 2003].
-The number of seismic arrays has grown appreciably in the last few decades, with over 7,000 broadband seismometers deployed within the United States alone, and over 20,000 worldwide [iris REFIRIS 2015].
-However, despite this large number of seismometers, instruments have largely been confined to the Earth's surface, with few stations having been placed at depths greater than 100 meters.
-This is largely a cost issue, primarily due to the obvious practical difficulty of getting to such depths.
-It has been known since the 1950s (Levin, classic paper in Geophysics) that high frequency noise is dramatically lower when sensors are placed boreholes.
-For this reason high frequency arrays used in nuclear explosion monitoring have been emplaced in 100 m scale depth boreholes since the earliest work on phased arrays in the 1960s (reference to IEEE papers form 1960s I can easily supply).
-The few exceptions where deeper boreholes were used have been limited to isolated boreholes (e.g. Abercrombie, 1995)include, the Parkfield borehole seismometer arrays within single boreholes (e.g. Abercrombie 1995; Nadeau and McEvilly 1997; TCDPMa et al. 2012, Parkfield REF), and in active mines (Gibowicz et al. 1991; S. AfricaRichardson and Jordan 2002-and other REF).
-All of these, however, utilized only, and frequently such instruments have been limited to high-frequency geophones ratherhigh frequency sensors.
-This paper describes the first deployment ever of a phased array with sensors deployed to some of the deepest feasible depths. than more broadband seismometers [REFRichardson and Jordan 2002].
+Seismology has been a ubiquitous tool for determining subsurface Earth structure and learning about various dynamic sources, including earthquakes and nuclear explosions [Lay and Wallace 1995; Stein and Wysession 2003].
+The number of seismic arrays has grown appreciably in the last few decades, with over 7000 broadband seismometers deployed within the United States alone, and over 20,000 worldwide [IRIS 2015].
+However, despite this large number of seismometers, instruments have largely been confined to the Earth's surface, with few stations having been placed at depths greater than 100 meters, primarily due to the obvious practical difficulty of getting to such depths.
+The few exceptions include seismometer arrays within single boreholes (Abercrombie 1995; Nadeau and McEvilly 1997; Ma et al. 2012) and in active mines (Gibowicz et al. 1991; Richardson and Jordan 2002), and frequently such instruments have been limited to high-frequency geophones rather than more broadband seismometers [Richardson and Jordan 2002].

 While observing ground motions at or near the Earth's surface has generally been acceptable, there are a number of reasons why observations at deeper depths, particularly from an array of instruments, would potentially be useful.
-First and foremost, itIt is now well-known that most seismic 'noise' is generated near the surface [noise REF] and that this noise generally decreases significantly with depth [borehole REFMcNamara and Buland 2004].
-Observations at depth therefore have the potential to be less contaminated by surficial noise have higher signal-to-noise ratios, and therefore may more accurately measure the elastic waves arriving from geophysical sources of interestany source.
-The second main reason that seismic measurements at depth could be advantageous is that

-Earth structure generally decreases in complexity with depth, with most of the highly weathered and sedimentary deposits being confined near the surface the most heterogeneous material we know on the planet is the surface weathered layer [e.g. REFBoore and Joyner 1997].
-The weathered layer universally has Not only do such features typically cause much-slower seismic velocities, and in most cases is wildly variable on a range of scales due to natural variations in weathering process. but they cause the Earth to be highly heterogeneous and This makes the near surface nearly always a strongly scattering, resulting in complexity of wave propagation that is challenging to model and interpret medium.
+First and foremost, it is well known that most seismic 'noise' is generated near the surface and that this noise generally decreases significantly with depth [McNamara and Buland 2004].
+Observations at depth therefore have the potential to be less contaminated by surficial noise, and therefore may more accurately measure the elastic waves arriving from geophysical sources of interest.
+The second main reason that seismic measurements at depth could be advantageous is that Earth structure generally decreases in complexity with depth, with most of the highly weathered and sedimentary deposits being confined near the surface [Boore and Joyner 1997].
+Not only do such features typically cause much slower velocities, but they cause the Earth to be highly heterogeneous and strongly scattering, resulting in complexity of wave propagation that is challenging to model and interpret.
 Since nearly all observations contain this complexity, it is not known precisely how severe the effect is, but it is expected that observations far away from such heterogeneities are simpler and more predictable.
-Data from the experiment described here has potential for improved insights on the near surface scattering problem.